Muhsin

 some of the members of the house are already subservient

-bought posh cars for each one of them about two or three years ago, among other
+purchased luxury cars for each of them about two or three years ago, among other

-incentives that must have been exchanging hands between the two arms of
+incentives that must have been exchanged between the two arms of

 government.